akhodakivskiy/VimFx/documentation/api.md

 The `on*` methods are called with an object with the following properties:

-- `vim`: An object with state for the current tab.
+- vim: An object with state for the current tab.
 Note: This property is subject to change.
 For now, have a look at the [vim.coffee].
-- `storage`: An object unique to the `vim` instance and to the current mode.
+- storage: An object unique to the `vim` instance and to the current mode.
   Allows to share things between commands of the same mode.

 The object passed to `onEnter` also has the following properties:

-- `args`: `Array`.
+- args: `Array`.
 An array of extra arguments passed when entering the mode.

 The object passed to `onInput` also has the following properties:

-- `event`: The `keydown` event that activated the command.
+- event: The `keydown` event that activated the command.
 Note: This property is subject to change.
-- `count`: `match.count`. `match` is defined below.
+- count: `match.count`. `match` is defined below.

 It also receives a `match` as the second argument.
 A `match` has the following
 properties: